rafaelrrgarcia/lamp-xdebug-ready4U/README.md

 * `initial-db.sql` - Initial dump for MySQL containing just an example of user table.
 * `README.md` - This file you're reading right now.

-## Instalation
+## Installation

-1. Make sure you have Docker.
-You can get it in the official [Docker website](https://www.docker.com);
+1. Make sure you have Docker and Docker Compose installed.
+You can get them from the official [Docker website](https://www.docker.com);
 2. Clone this repository in any place of your computer;
+3. Create the `www` directory if it doesn't exist: `mkdir -p www`;
-3. Rename the file `.env.example` to `.env` and configure as below:
+4. Rename the file `.env.example` to `.env` and configure as below:
     ##### Must be configured
     * `HTTP_PORT` - HTTP port for apache server (80 by default);
     * `MYSQL-*` - MySQL user, database, pass and root pass;